Bluefin Administrator’s Guide

 Switching between tags manually

 Here are the manual commands with rpm-ostree, we recommend becoming familiar with them if you find yourself rebasing often.
-Before changing a channel it is recommended to remove any locally layered packages:
+Before changing a stream it is recommended to remove any locally layered packages:

 rpm-ostree reset